shift-js/shift-js/README.md

 ## Development

-The project is in active early development.
 Contributions are welcomed and encouraged.
-It currently provides language support for most Swift data & collection types, mathematical & logical operators, control flow, and functions.

 ### Getting Started